 In other words, we exercise to increase or maintain our fitness.
 The definition of “fitness” depends on your individual goals.
 Do you want to do a pull-up?
 Run faster?
 Squat 200 pounds?

 Most people would say their goal is to lose weight.
 However, it’s entirely possible to lose weight without increasing your fitness by eating a calorie-deficient diet.
-If you want to lose weight by exercising, you need to maximize your caloric burn.
+In other words, the first step to weight loss is actually about diet, not exercise.

 Our bodies have a baseline number of calories we burn everyday called our baseline metabolic rate, or BMR.
 If you lay in bed all day, the calories you burn equal your BMR.
 Then, there are the calories we burn by moving around during the day, like walking the dog or biking to work.
 On top of that, we have any other calories we burn through exercise.